-The idea of this programme is to give some information about farmed fishes related to their natural needs, behaviours or farming conditions that are relevant to take into account to assess and improve their welfare; all this in just a few words - less than 3 min.
-Thus, the programme is composed of series of very brief podcasts focused on fish species with profiles already published in our FishEthoBase, the first online database to assemble ethological knowledge of farmed fishes.
-The episodes already released are displayed below:
+The idea of this program is to provide information about farmed and wild-caught aquatic species, focusing on their natural needs, behaviors, farming conditions, and welfare risks in fisheries; all this in just a few words - less than 3 min.
+Thus, the programme is composed of series of very brief podcasts focused on fish species with profiles already published in the fair-fish database, the first online database to assemble ethological knowledge of farmed and fished aquatic species.

 To read this episode, click here.